platformsh/template-builder/templates/drupal8-multisite/files/README.md

 * The `.platform.app.yaml`, `.platform/services.yaml`, and `.platform/routes.yaml` files have been added.
 These provide Platform.sh-specific configuration and are present in all projects on Platform.sh.
 You may customize them as you see fit.
 However, the multi-site logic will only work if the conventions documented below are retained.
 * An additional Composer library, [`platformsh/config-reader`](https://github.com/platformsh/config-reader-php), has been added.
 It provides convenience wrappers for accessing the Platform.sh environment variables.
 * Drush and Drupal Console have been pre-included in `composer.json`.
 You are free to remove one or both if you do not wish to use them.
 (Note that the default cron and deploy hooks make use of Drush commands, however.)
+* The build hook uses the included [`install-redis.sh`](install-redis.sh) script to custom compile the Redis extension at a specified version and enable it through a `php.ini` file.
-The Drupal Redis module also comes pre-installed but not enabled by default.
+* The Drupal Redis module comes pre-installed.
+The placeholder module is not pre-installed, but it is enabled via `settings.platformsh.php` out of the box.
 * The `sites/sites.php` file has been modified to dynamically build a `$sites` index based on the available routes.
 If you wish to alter the subsite logic you will need to change the contents of the `foreach()` loop in that file.
 * The `sites/settings.platformsh.php` file contains Platform.sh-specific code to map environment variables into Drupal configuration.
 You can add to it as needed.
 See the documentation for more examples of common snippets to include here.
 It uses the Config Reader library.
 * The `sites/default` site directory is unused.
 It is retained as an example for copy-and-paste-ing only.